ms-jpq/coq_nvim/docs/PERF.md

 For `coq.nvim`, this issue is solved akin to how the linux packet queue [`tc-cake`](https://man7.org/linux/man-pages/man8/tc-cake.8.html) works on a basic level for TCP traffic sharping.

-Dropping from the front of the queue: Thats it!
+Dropping from the front of the queue: That's it!

 Since TCP already ensures packet ordering on a protocol level, this is totally safe to do!

-Likewise, for `coq.nvim`, user events that have guaranteed ordering are basiclly treated the same way.
+Likewise, for `coq.nvim`, user events that have guaranteed ordering are basically treated the same way.

 #### Cancel Culture